davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/romans/romans.md

 ---
 title: "Romans"
-short name of: Epistle of the Romans
+short name of: Epistle to the Romans
 ---